grip-on-software/data-gathering-compose/README.md

-Fill in the `BIG_BOAT` domain name (such that it is your dashboard's base URL) and the `API_KEY` (obtainable from the dashboard's configuration when logged in or replace the like with `v1: true` to use the old API).
+Fill in the `BIG_BOAT` domain name (such that it is your dashboard's base URL) and the `API_KEY` (obtainable from the dashboard's configuration when logged in or replace the whole key option line with `v1: true` to use the old API).

 You can add multiple sites in your settings, all of which are considered by default unless you specify specific ones when running `upload.py`.
 Ensure you